 - Kitchen gadgets you’ve only used once

 Items You Shouldn’t Part with Just Yet

-It’s important for everyone to learn how to let things go while decluttering their kitchen—even the funnel cake machine you bought on a whim and never looked at again.
-Still, it’s equally crucial to not go overboard and throw everything away all at once.
+It’s important for everyone to learn how to let things go while decluttering their kitchen — even the funnel cake machine you bought on a whim and never looked at again.
+Still, it’s equally crucial to not go overboard and throw everything away at once.
 You still have to live and cook in your kitchen, after all.
-The basics you should always have handy in your kitchen include:
+The basics you should always keep handy in your kitchen include:

 Clever Storage Solutions You’ll Wish You’d Known Sooner

-Learning how to handle the kitchen appliances, food and general items that made the cut during the decluttering process is only half the battle.
-Now you need to figure out the smartest ways to store and organize all your items so your kitchen remains clutter-free.
+Reducing your inventory to the kitchen appliances, food and general items you absolutely need is half the battle.
+Now you need to determine how to store and organize it all so your kitchen remains clutter-free.
 Here are a few clever storage solutions I’ve learned along the way: